abrahamrhoffman/AnaxDb/README.md

 0  54c355db7d3d432ca8bfea093affb501    admin  admin@example.com  YWRtaW4=   True
 ```

 There is much more to Anax.
-For more examples click <a href="https://github.com/abrahamrhoffman/AnaxDb/tree/master/examples">here</a>.
+For examples and explanations click <a href="https://github.com/abrahamrhoffman/AnaxDb/tree/master/examples">here</a>.